This site is intended for U.S. healthcare professionals.

 Incidence

-• Nausea occurred in 21% of patients treated with TALZENNA + XTANDI (2% of patients had Grade 3)1
+• Nausea occurred in 21% of patients treated with TALZENNA + XTANDI (2% had Grade 3)1

 Dose Modifications to Help Manage Grade 3 Nausea1 Treatment with TALZENNA should be discontinued if more than 3 dose reductions are required.1